Pulling out of a house sale, or having your buyer pull out, can leave you in limbo.

 At what stage can a buyer pull out of a house sale?

-In England and Wales, the property buying process follows three main stages
+In England and Wales, the property buying follows three main stages.

 These determine obligations around withdrawing from an agreed house sale.

-This informal initial stage means either party can back out without legal consequences.
+This informal initial stage means either party withdraw without consequences.
+It is often referred to as the ‘subject to contract’ stage.

 Buyers may proceed with surveys before confirming intentions.
-And sellers can keep marketing the home.
+Once surveys are complete, buyers can still pull out.

 2. Pulling out after exchanging contracts

-Buyers pay a non-refundable deposit of around 10% of the purchase price.
-Withdrawal at this advanced stage allows the other party to pursue financial damages.
+Buyers pay a non-refundable deposit of around 10% of the sale price.
+Withdrawal by either party here might allow the other to pursue financial damages.

 But there are still a few circumstances in which one side can withdraw without penalty.